javierlopezdeancos/higgsboson/README.md

 [![Stage - Alpha](https://img.shields.io/badge/Stage-Alpha-f9f504)](https://)
 ![maintained - yes](https://img.shields.io/badge/maintained-yes-blue)

+## What is next

+Take a look into the active [project board](https://github.com/users/javierlopezdeancos/projects/3/views/2) or more deeper view in [issues](https://github.com/javierlopezdeancos/higgsboson/issues).

 ## Why Higgsboson?

 There are many motivations to see this project as a simple research and development of a system that allows not to reinvent the wheel over and over again.